What does “cost of living” mean?

 Other categories that may be included are:

-- Childcare and education: Daycare, school fees and college tuition.
+- Childcare and education: Daycare, babysitters and school fees.

 - Miscellaneous/personal spending: Clothing, entertainment, dining and other flexible personal expenses.